vagonbar/gr-gwn3/libgwn/docs/QuickStart.md

 GRC: GNU Radio Companion, the GR graphic environment.

-To install GNU Radio, plase see [InstallingGR](https://wiki.gnuradio.org/index.php/InstallingGR).
+In Ubuntu based Linux distributions (e.g. LinuxMint), the easiest way to install GNU Radio is to follow the instructions on [UbuntuInstall](https://wiki.gnuradio.org/index.php/UbuntuInstall).
+For general instructions, please see [InstallingGR](https://wiki.gnuradio.org/index.php/InstallingGR).

 ## Install GWN3
 1. Clone the project.